Spina Bifida comes from a latin term which means “split spine”.

 Hydrocephalus (too much fluid in the brain) and Arnold Chiari Malformation (abnormal development of the brain) are often associated with Spina Bifida.
 Spina Bifida can occur anywhere along the length of the spine and affects each child differently.

-An individualised treatment plan will be developed by the Spina Bifida team in partnership with families as required for each child.
+Each child will have an individualised treatment plan developed by the Spina Bifida team, in partnership with their family.

 What causes Spina Bifida?